Adelsteen Normann

 Eilert Adelsteen Normann (1 May 1848 – 26 December 1918) was a Norwegian painter who worked in Berlin.
 He was a noted painter of landscapes of Norway.
 Normann was the artist who invited Edvard Munch to Berlin, where he painted The Scream.
 Normann's fjord paintings are credited with making the Norwegian fjords a more popular tourist destination.

 Biography

-Normann was born in 1848 in Bodin in Norway.
+Normann was born in 1848 in Bodin Municipality in Norway.
 He studied at the Kunstakademie Düsseldorf from 1869 to 1872 and his paintings belong to the Düsseldorf school of painting.
 He studied with the Estonian painter Eugen Dücker.
 His paintings were nearly always landscapes and invariably of the fjords of Norway where he would show the water combined with small houses and boats and steep mountainsides.